suvhotta/designing-data-intensive-applications/internet basics/how_internet_works.md

     as it would have to do with additional TCP connections.
 - In HTTP/2 a single TCP connection is used very efficiently and a client can put in multiple requests in the same connection.
 To keep track of the requests and their responses, HTTP packets will be assigned stream tags.

+### What are websockets?
+- It is a 2 party protocol.
+But unlike HTTP when the communication was mostly unidirectional, websockets are bidirectional.
+The bidirectional mode of communication is achieved by keeping the connection open after the first time it was set.
+The connection is closed only when one of the 2 parties explicitly closes it.
+- Websockets can be used for real time chat applications, gaming applications etc.
+- Websockets use a format of `ws://`